 CFL globe

 Another advantage of CFLs is that they produce much less heat than the equivalent incandescent bulb, so that a higher-wattage CFL can be used in a fitting that can only handle a relatively low-wattage incandescent.
-However, for CFLs of more than about 20 watt it is still necessary to be sure there is adequate ventilation.
+However, for CFLs of more than about 20 watts it is still necessary to be sure there is adequate ventilation.

 CFL candle